-Smoked mackerel pâte is hugely popular, because not only is it very tasty, but a five year-old could make it.
+Smoked mackerel pâte is hugely popular because, not only is it very tasty, but also a five year-old could make it.
 Among the recipes out in the wild, there is even one from former British Prime Minister David Cameron.
 His version uses cottage cheese (probably derived from an old Delia Smith recipe), forked fish and tabasco, and it pops up in many cook books to which he and wife Samantha Cameron have contributed.

 Incidentally, all this went on in the year before Auguste Escoffier and César Ritz were fired from The Savoy for embezzlement and fraud.